 First, go through your sheet sets and keep only two sets for each bed in your house.
 Donate or toss any old or mismatched sheets.
 You don’t need them.
 Fold them and place the sheets inside their matching pillow case.

 Next, go through your towels.
 I know it’s awesome to have a ton of fun beach towels but how often do you actually go to the pool?
 Keep enough beach towels that there is one towel per person.

-Roll the beach towels up tight and place them on a shelf in the closet so they are out of the way.
+Roll the beach towels up tight and place them on a shelf in another closet so they are out of the way.
 You will need that under the sink space later and they probably won’t match your bathroom decor.
-Keep things neat by putting them on a shelf in your closet.
+Keep things neat by putting them on a shelf in your bedroom closet.

 Only keep one bath towel per person with two extras.
 Unfortunately, this means you will probably end up doing more laundry but it also means you will have far less towels to clutter up your bathroom.
-You should only need two hand towels but keep all your wash clothes.
+You should only need two hand towels but keep all your wash cloths.